Bobushka/Education/README.md

 # Education
 all
-Here are all my investigations storaged
+Here is the place where all my investigations are storaged
-:coffe: